mufana/mufana.github.io/_posts/2017-08-16-Automating-WSUS.md

             Write-Log "Checking Windows Services on: $collectSrv"
             Invoke-Expression C:\Temp\CheckPC2\chk-WinServices.ps1
             Write-Log ("#"*80)
             Add-Content $logfile -value "[$Date1] Completed all WSUS checks for: $environment"
             #SendTo-eMail
         } # End tosca
     } # end switch
 } # end script
 ```

-So, what is going on here!? well, let me explain!
+So, what is going on hee!? well, let me explain!

 #### 1 - Location of script and dotsourcing the _globals.ps1